mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/paid-time-off.md

 * Christmas Day (All) \(12/25/2020\)
 * Boxing Day (Canada: ON, Germany, UK) \(12/28/2020\)

-It’s up to meeting chairs to decide whether to reschedule if few people can attend \(e.g. if there are a lot of Entity Staff in the meeting\).
+It’s up to meeting chairs to decide whether to reschedule if few people can attend \(e.g. if a large number of staff will not be attending the meeting\).